 Regarding my credentials as a practitioner, I have maintained my LEED certification as the program transitioned and the requirements expanded.
 I am certified by the Evidence-based Design and Construction (EDAC) program and the American College of Healthcare Architects (ACHA).
 I am a registered architect and was honored to be inducted in 2011 as a fellow in the American Institute of Architects and as a fellow in the American College of Healthcare Architects.
 In addition to consulting on large healthcare and education projects, I constantly seek opportunities to practice architecture at a more intimate scale (residential projects) to maintain my skills and support my infatuation with design.

-I was selected to be an Engaged Cornell Fellow.
+I was an Engaged Cornell Fellow.